-2. Diversification - The proposed Basle 2 does not explicitly take account of clear international diversification benefits of lending to developing countries, despite these being widely recognised and confirmed by our research described above.
-We feel that unless the proposal is amended, capital requirements will - in this respect - not accurately reflect risk, and will unfairly and inappropriately penalise developing countries.
-It therefore seems important that in its final revision of the proposed Accord, the Basel Committee incorporate the benefits of international diversification.
+The proposed Basle II does not explicitly take account of clear international diversification benefits of lending to developing countries, despite these being widely recognized and confirmed by our research described above.
+We feel that unless the proposal is amended, capital requirements will -in this respect- not accurately reflect risk, and will unfairly and inappropriately penalize developing countries.
+It therefore seems important that as soon as possible, the Basel Committee incorporate the benefits of international diversification into the new Accord.
 The Committee has already recognized the impact of differential asset correlation on the appropriate level of capital requirements in its modification with respect to SMEs.
 Our empirical results strongly suggest that a similar modification is justified with respect to internationally diversified lending, especially when one considers the fact that our evidence is as least as strong as that used to support the modification with respect to SMEs.

 We recognize the fact that SME lending has "special characteristics", which justified the modification.
 However, our argument is precisely that lending to developing and emerging economies also has similar characteristics.
-Lopez (2002) argues that large firms are more susceptible to systemic risk than are SMEs: the higher weight given to idiosyncratic factors in the latter thus justifies the modification.
-However, if one defines 'systemic risk' in a global sense as associated with global business cycles, then the fact that developing and emerging economies are less correlated with industrialized business cycles - as our results clearly show - demonstrates that these economies are also less susceptible to systemic risk.
+López (2002) argues that large firms are more susceptible to systemic risk than are SMEs: the higher weight given to idiosyncratic factors in the latter thus justifies the modification.
+However, if one defines 'systemic risk' in a global sense as associated with global business cycles, then the fact that developing and emerging economies are less correlated with industrialized business cycles -as our results clearly show- demonstrates that these economies are also less susceptible to systemic risk.
+Furthermore, the life span of many SMEs is inevitably short, whilst that of most countries is intrinsically otherwise.
+This suggests that creditors have a greater chance of recovering their assets from the latter, thereby enhancing the diversification benefits yet further.
 Consequently, if a modification was justified with respect to SME lending, it is difficult to see why one is not justified in the case of developing and emerging economies.

-The results of our simulation show that the unexpected losses for the portfolio focused on developed country borrowers are, on average, almost twenty-three percent higher than for the portfolio diversified across developed and developing countries.
+The results of our simulation show that the unexpected losses for the portfolio focused on developed country borrowers are, on average, about 23% higher than for the portfolio diversified across developed and developing countries.
 As a specific proposal in this area, we would suggest an adjusting factor be incorporated into the Accord.
 This would be applied at the portfolio level, and could function in a tapered fashion.
-Our empirical results suggest that a fully diversified bank would qualify for a reduction of approximately 20% of required capital.
+Our empirical results suggest that a fully diversified bank would qualify for a reduction of approximately 23% of required capital.
 This reduction would then decline as the level of diversification fell, reaching zero for an undiversified bank.
 Such a modification would be relatively straightforward to introduce, would not add to the complexity of the Accord, but would ensure a more accurate measurement of risk.
 Alternatively, the modification could be integrated into Pillar 1 of the Accord through the development of a separate developing country curve.
-This would be similar to the modification produced for SMEs and would be calibrated so as to produce a similarly tapered reduction in capital as in the adjusting factor described above.
+This would be similar to the modification produced for SMEs and would be calibrated to produce a similarly tapered reduction in capital as in the adjusting factor described above.